automationhacks/slides/docs/2021/appium-conf/hello-appium-writing-your-first-tests/00-welcome.md

 # Hello Appium!
 Setting up your First Appium Tests efficiently

-## Motivation
+## Why this talk?

-- Back in 2018
+- I started learning Appium back in 2018 for work 👨🏻‍💻
-- I struggled for 3 days just to get appium setup and run my first test
+- I remember struggling for **3 odd days** just to get appium setup and run my first test on android 🤦
-- I want to save you **that pain**
+- I want to save you 🤞 **that pain**
-- Let's make getting started with Appium easier
+- Let's make **getting started with Appium easier**